 - No heel collar pull tab, so it can be annoying to undo your shoelaces and straps before putting them on

 The Romaleos 4 are some of the best shoes for weightlifting that come at a premium price.
 They are manufactured by Nike, which is known for creating exceptional products.
-These Nike lifting shoes come at a higher cost, but it is definitely worth the investment if it is within your budget.
+These Nike lifting shoes come at a higher cost, but they are definitely worth the investment if they are within your budget.

 They have a wide base of support at the back of the heel, reducing the chances of rolling onto the edge of your heel during lifting.
 They also have two metatarsal straps, which are now fitted at the right length.
 The Romaleos 2 infamously had an excessively long strap, which was often left hanging by the floor.